ytyulkinaxway/axway-open-docs/content/en/docs/apim_policydev/apigw_kps/how_to_use_kpsadmin_command.md

 ### Cassandra administration operations

-The `kpsadmin` operations for Cassandra administration are as follows:
+The following are `kpsadmin` operations for Cassandra administration:

 * **Show Configuration**: Show the current configuration for the KPS storage service (Apache Cassandra).
 * **Run Diagnostic Checks**: Run diagnostic checks including HA configuration checks.
 You must specify if this is a single or multi-datacenter configuration.

 ### General administration operations

-The `kpsadmin` operations for general administration are as follows:
+The following are `kpsadmin` operations for general administration:

 * **Change Table**: Change the currently selected table.
 * **Change Collection**: Change the currently selected collection.